 - Includes all previous firmware updates (click here for more).

 Do I need an update?
 How do I know which version I have?

 - a standard-capacity MicroSD card (2GB or less in size)

 - a memory card reader capable of accepting MicroSD cards

-Remove the battery in your Cyber Commander™ unit and reinstall it.
+Remove the batteries in your Cyber Commander™ unit and reinstall them.
 The firmware version will flash on the bottom of the screen for approximately 2 seconds.
 If you missed it, call us and we’ll help determine your version.

 Follow our Download and Installation Instructions here.

 Read all instructions before beginning this firmware update.
 Even if you have updated the firmware on your Cyber Commander™ unit before, please review the instructions for this update as some steps have changed and there are special requirements that are specific to this update.